Family Tree in Excel (Table of Contents)

 Example #2 – Creating Family Tree Using Online Excel Template

-Step 1: Go to File menu (present at the left most corner) from your Excel ribbon and click on New.
+Step 1: Go to the File menu (present at the leftmost corner) from your Excel ribbon and click on New.

 Step 2: As soon as you click on New, you’ll see a range of excel templates for different purposes.
-If the one which you are looking for is not visible, you can always use a search box.
-Type, Family Tree under the search box and hit Enter button/click on Find option.
+If the one you are looking for is not visible, you can always use a search box.
+Type Family Tree under the search box and hit Enter button/click on the Find option.
 You’ll see a bunch of templates customized for this purpose.

-Step 4: Once you click the Create button, the template will be loaded under Excel and you can use it now for making a family tree of your own.
+Step 4: Once you click the Create button, the template will be loaded under Excel, and you can use it now to make a family tree of your own.

-Step 6: Once you are done with filling the family member names, there is a button called Create Family Tree.
+Step 6: Once you are done filling in the family member names, there is a button called Create Family Tree.
 Click on that button and Bingo!

-Click on this button to create Family Tree with provided Information, you will be able to see a family tree diagram as shown in the screenshot below.
+Click on this button to create a Family Tree with provided Information; you will be able to see a family tree diagram as shown in the screenshot below.

 Things to Remember About Family Tree In Excel